-GASB Statement 93, Replacement of Interbank Offered Rates.
-This Statement's objective is to address accounting and financial reporting implications that result from the replacement of an Interbank Offered Rate (IBOR).
-There are no applicable reporting requirements for the Fund related to this Statement.
+GASB Statement No. 87, Leases.
+This statement's objective is to improve accounting and financial reporting for leases by governments by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows or outflows of resources based on the payment provisions of the contract.
+There are no applicable reporting requirements for the Fund related to this statement.